0xAX/linux-insides/Booting/linux-bootstrap-4.md

 > [!NOTE]
 > Modern x86_64 processors support five-level paging, but we will skip it in this post and focus on four-level paging.

-Let’s briefly see what happens when the processor needs to translate a virtual address into a physical one.
+Let's briefly see what happens when the processor needs to translate a virtual address into a physical one.

 In four-level paging mode, a virtual address is 64 bits long.
 However, only the `48` bits are actually used for translation to a physical address.
 These `48` bits are divided into several parts: